 Prior to the trip, you will be supported by the Volunteering Team.
 We will provide compulsory training on the work of Azizi Life, volunteering in Rwanda, cultural awareness, staying safe and well whilst abroad, and project preparation.
 We book the flights and organise volunteers' visas.
 We also provide support with pre-departure tasks such as organising your vaccinations and fundraising.
-The Team Leader also supports Team Members with pre-departure preparation and fundraising.
+You will also receive support with pre-departure preparation and fundraising.

 Once in Rwanda you will have an in-country orientation where you will learn more about the local culture and customs, meet your Rwandan counterpart volunteers, and prepare to put your projects into action.
-Azizi Life will provide project logistical and day-to-day support and the Team Leader will provide extra pastoral support - so you will have people to turn to with your questions and if you have any support needs whilst in Rwanda.
+Azizi Life will provide project logistical and day-to-day support and a staff member from the University of Manchester will provide practical and pastoral support.
+You will have people to turn to with your questions and if you have any support needs whilst in Rwanda.
 We will also have staff in the UK who are on call during the trip.